yuzhanhan/personal-website/index.md

 >
 > When something is important enough, you do it even if the odds are not in your favor. -->

 Welcome!
+I am an Adam Smith Career Development Fellow at the Adam Smith Business School, University of Glasgow.
 My research interests lie primarily at the intersection of labor and environmental economics.
 I have additional interests in education/urban policy and applied econometrics.
 See the [Research](./research) page for more information on my ongoing projects.

 I will be on the 2024-2025 job market.
 Please feel free to contact me at: zhanhan[dot]yu[at]glasgow[dot]ac[dot]uk.
-You can find my CV [here](https://yuzhanhan.github.io/Research-Git/CV_ZhanhanYu.pdf).
+My CV is available [here](https://yuzhanhan.github.io/Research-Git/CV_ZhanhanYu.pdf).